Biorelevant culture of cortical neurons on Biolaminin substrates

 Biolaminin substrates support the long-term culture of cortical neurons

 Apart from controlling neurite development, laminins also guide axons of single multipolar cortical neurons in vitro and serve as a good model for mimicking the in vivo protein gradient conditions involved in creating defined neural networks during CNS development (Fricke, 2011).
-Human recombinant Biolaminin 521 and Biolaminin 211 substrates from BioLamina has been shown to provide excellent support for the long-term culture (>80 days) of human primary cortical neurons (unpublished data).
+Human recombinant Biolaminin 521 and Biolaminin 211 substrates from BioLamina have been shown to provide excellent support for the long-term culture (>80 days) of human primary cortical neurons (unpublished data).
 In addition to laminin 521 and laminin 211, laminin 111 also allows both firm attachment and extensive neurite outgrowth and induction of Synapsin I expression in primary cortical neurons (Savettieri, 1998).
 Laminin-211 was shown to increase basal progenitor proliferation in the mouse neocortex (Güven et al. 2020).

-Biolaminins support differentiation of human PSC into neocortical neural stem cells and cortical neurons
+Biolaminins support human PSC differentiation into neocortical neural stem cells and cortical neurons

 Biolaminin Key Advantages

-Laminin isoforms 521, 211 and 111 plays a major role in neurite initiation, growth and subsequent maturation of cortical neurons in vitro.
+Laminin isoforms 521, 211, and 111 play a major role in neurite initiation, growth and subsequent maturation of cortical neurons in vitro.
 Biolaminins 521 and 211 support long-term culture of primary human cortical neurons, whereas Biolaminin 111 promotes formation and stabilization of continuous cortical neuroepithelium from mESCs.

 Our products have consistent composition and quality.
 This enables minimized variability between experiments and uniform pluripotency gene expression profiles between different cell lines.